junxit/us-congress-bills-111/metadata.md

 - 2010-03-20 — Mr. Levin moved to suspend the rules and pass the bill, as amended.
 - 2010-03-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 152). (text: CR H1762-1763)
 - 2010-03-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 152).(text: CR H1762-1763)
+- 2010-03-22 — Received in the Senate and Read twice and referred to the Committee on Finance.